sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 Management is interested in identifying:

-- Which products generate the most revenue
+- Which categories and sub-categories generate the most revenue
 - Which regions contribute the highest profit
 - Which sales representatives perform the best
-- Which products are generating losses
+- Which sub-categories are generating losses
 - How sales and profits change throughout the year

 The insights from this analysis can help the company improve pricing strategies, optimize inventory planning, and focus on profitable product segments.